 SeaLife is probably a company you never heard of in the camera industry.
-And when it comes to buying a rugged, waterproof camera – the DC2000 might not be the first camera to think of.
-But if you are looking for a compact camera that can go quite a few feet underwater, the DC2000 could be the one you are looking for.
+And when it comes to buying a rugged, waterproof camera, the DC2000 might not be the first camera to think of.
+But if you are looking for a compact camera that can go quite a few feet underwater, the SeaLife DC2000 could be the one you are looking for.

 With the good, there are also some setbacks that can make you second guess your purchase.
 For example, the camera doesn’t allow zoom.
 But before you dismiss the camera, let’s take a deeper look at what the SeaLife DC2000 has to offer.

 The lens that you will be working with is an 11.6mm f/1.8 prime, which is similar to a 31mm on a full-frame system.
-It also has a slight wide angle feature that is a suitable focal length for travel and any situation when you want to casually shoot.
-If you want to shoot at a wider angle, you can purchase the Fisheye Wide Angle Lens, which widens the view to 19mm.
+It also has a slight wide-angle feature that is a suitable focal length for travel and any situation when you want to casually shoot.
+If you want to shoot at a wider angle, you can purchase a fisheye wide-angle lens, which widens the view to 19mm.

 At the top of the camera are the power button, shutter release, and the record button.
 The Mode dial is on the back right-corner which consists of the standard PASM modes.
-There are also settings that are specialize for underwater shooting.
-Alongside the Mode dial is the Menu, Play, and WiFi.
+There are also settings that are specialized for underwater shooting.
+Alongside the mode dial is the Menu, Play, and WiFi.

 While in the housing, you might notice the flash soften as there is a grey window.
-If you are looking for a more powerful light, there is an external flash available or dive light.
+If you are looking for a more powerful light, there are external flashes available or dive light.

-With the Link123 Plus app, you can transfer files and use it as a control for the DC2000.
+With the Link123 Plus app, you can transfer files and use it as a control for the SeaLife DC2000.
 Although this app is available for use, it is also tricky to manage.
-By using the Wake Up function in the app, it will turn on the camera’s WiFi.
+By using the Wake-Up function in the app, it will turn on the camera’s WiFi.

 Image and Video Quality